Sugar is the ultimate diet killer.

 When choosing veggies, avoid starchy ones like carrots, peas, beets, sweet potatoes, corn, lima beans.

 These have drastically higher sugar content, which means that eating them can quickly take you to your maximum daily sugar intake—and you don’t want that.

 Instead, opt for low-carb, non-starchy vegetables.
 The following are among the best:

 - Brussel sprouts

 - Baby corn

 - Bamboo shoots

 - Swiss chard

-7. Eat Low Carb Dairy
+8. Eat Low Carb Dairy

-Good sources help reduce appetite, promote satiety, cut the risks of heart disease, etc.
+Good sources help reduce appetite, promote satiety, cut the risks of heart disease, and more.